LLouzada/Really-Really-Simple-SMTP/README.md

 ## Description

-This plugin was developed to meet the need for compatibility with PHP 5.3 for legacy systems.
+This WordPress plugin was developed to meet the need for compatibility with PHP 5.3 for legacy systems.
 It is a simple plugin that allows you to configure the SMTP settings for your old WordPress installation.
 To set up, simply go to the plugin settings page (Configuration -> Really Really Simple SMTP) and fill in the fields with your SMTP settings.

 ## Compatibility